Tseipii89/ot-harjoitustyo/README.md

 Do a normal clone of the git repo to your wanted folder (the command is "git clone git@github.com:Tseipii89/ot-harjoitustyo.git").

-Then use your terminal to navigate to the root of the just cloned program and run mvn compile exec:java -Dexec.mainClass=Main
+Then use your terminal to navigate to the root of the just cloned program and run "mvn compile exec:java -Dexec.mainClass=Main"

+### Test and Style ###

+You can generate the jacoco report with command "mvn jacoco:report".
+You find this document under *target/site/jacoco/index.html* OR you can just run the rest with command "mvn test"

+You can generate the checkstyle document with command "mvn jxr:jxr checkstyle:checkstyle".
+You find this document under *target/site/checkstyle.html*

 ## School project ##